matryer/moq/README.md

     	show the version for moq
   -with-resets
-    	generate functions to facilitate resetting calls made to a mock
+    	generate functions to facilitate resetting calls made to a mock -build-tag
+    	specify and optional go:build tag for the generated files, e.g. `-build-tag test`.

 Specifying an alias for the mock is also supported with the format 'interface:alias'